evhub/coconut/DOCS.md

 ```
 coconut --run --quiet --target sys <source> --argv <args>
 ```
-which will quietly compile the file if it's been changed, or use the existing compiled Python if it hasn't, and run it, passing any additionally arguments to the script, mimicking how the `python` command works.
+which will quietly compile and run `<source>`, passing any additional arguments to the script, mimicking how the `python` command works.

 `coconut-run` can be used in a Unix shebang line to create a Coconut script by adding the following line to the start of your script:
 ```bash